-LIBOR Transition
+LIBOR Transition Update

 We are planning for the replacement of LIBOR and the establishment of SOFR as the recommended alternative to LIBOR.
 Under the July 2017 and March 2021 announcements by the United Kingdom's Financial Conduct Authority (FCA), the one-week and two-month U.S. dollar LIBOR settings ceased to be provided by any administrator and were no longer representative as of January 1, 2022.
 The remaining U.S. dollar LIBOR settings will either cease to be provided by any administrator or no longer be representative immediately after June 30, 2023.
 Although the FCA does not expect these remaining LIBOR settings to become unrepresentative before the cessation date, there is no assurance that any of them will continue to be published or be representative through any particular date.
-In addition, the Adjustable Interest Rate (LIBOR) Act was signed into law on March 15, 2022.
-The legislation provides a statutory fallback mechanism and safe harbor on a nationwide basis to replace LIBOR with a benchmark rate, selected by the Federal Reserve Board based on SOFR, for certain contracts that reference LIBOR and contain no or insufficient fallback provisions, including fallback rates that are in any way based on LIBOR.